Tarot Meaning of Kings

 Pulling a king in your Tarot reading can represent a person in your life.
 This will be an adult male (living or physically deceased) who has major influence in your life.
 As kings will do, this man may dominate, control or even manipulate.
 On a positive spin, this gentleman could care for you very deeply, and his motivations to guide your actions are spurred by a deep love and need for your safekeeping.

 Kings in a reading can be our fathers, grandfathers, male mentors (such as teachers or counselors).
 They will be men in positions of authority, so they could also represent our employers, supervisors, and superiors.

 Now that we know more about Tarot meaning of kings, we know we’re dealing with an intensely strong personality.
 Depending on the suit in which the king is pulled, we become better equipped to communicate with this person the king card represents.

 For example, I pulled the king of pentacles for a client of mine.
 The surrounding cards and my client confirmed this was his father (who was still living) and still had a major controlling influence in his life.

 My client and I talked about how he could approach his overbearing father so he might ease up on the reigns of control.
-The personality of the king of pentacles told me my clients' father was very pragmatic, practical and systematic.
-He was an "it's real only if I can touch it" personality and didn't want any part of his sons intuitive, spiritual way of life.
+The personality of the king of pentacles told me my clients’ father was very pragmatic, practical, and systematic.
+He was an “it is only real if I can touch it” personality and didn’t want any part of his son’s intuitive, spiritual way of life.